 This is an

 The purpose is to teach individuals with significant developmental disabilities as a means of replacing behaviors.

-Next, pictures or line drawings illustrate the antecedent, the target behavior and the consequences (reinforcement).
-Relaxation and/or visual imagery is often incorporated into the script.
+Then, pictures or line drawings illustrate the antecedent, the target behavior and the consequences (reinforcement).
+The script incorporates relaxation into the script or visuals.

 It’s important to note that relaxation steps are taught first as a separate skill.

 Power cards are visuals that use your child’s special interests as motivation to teach the new skill or expected behavior.